i-dream-of-ai/linkup-search/README.md

 ## 💬 From Our Users
 ```
-My use of Claude was limited by its cutoff date and lack of up-to-date information.
-This problem is now solved, and I can use Claude for end-to-end tasks
+"My use of Claude was limited by its cutoff date and lack of up-to-date information.
+This problem is now solved, and I can use Claude for end-to-end tasks"
 - François, data engineer in a tech company
 ```
 ```